ray-project/ray/doc/source/cluster/kubernetes.rst

 Interacting with a Ray Cluster
 ==============================
-Ray Client allows you to connect to your Ray cluster on Kubernetes and execute Ray programs. https://docs.ray.io/en/master/ray-client.html?highlight=ray%20client The Ray Client server runs the Ray head node, by default on port 10001.
+:ref:`Ray Client <ray-client>` allows you to connect to your Ray cluster on Kubernetes and execute Ray programs. https://docs.ray.io/en/master/ray-client.html?highlight=ray%20client The Ray Client server runs the Ray head node, by default on port 10001.